 The following table lists the POST error beep codes.
 Prior to system video initialization, the BIOS uses these beep codes to inform users on error conditions.
 The beep code is followed by a user-visible code on the POST Progress LEDs.
-For complete details, refer to the BIOS for EPSD Platforms based on Intel® Xeon® Processor E5 4600/2600/2400/1600 Product Families External Product Specification-IBL Document ID #476637.

-Table 71.
+Table 67.
 POST Error Beep Codes

-Beeps Error Message POST Progress Code Description 1 USB device action NA Short beep sounded whenever a USB device is discovered in POST, or inserted or removed during runtime 1 long Intel® TXT security 0xAE, 0xAF System halted because Intel® Trusted Execution violation Technology detected a potential violation of system security.
-3 Memory error See Table 61and Table 62.
+Beeps Error Message POST Progress Code Description 1 USB device action NA Short beep sounded whenever a USB device is discovered in POST, or inserted or removed during runtime 1 long Intel [®] TXT security violation 0xAE, 0xAF System halted because Intel [®] Trusted Execution Technology detected a potential violation of system security.
+3 Memory error See Table 61 and Table 62.
 System halted because a fatal error related to the memory was detected.
-2 BIOS Recovery NA Recovery boot has been initiated. started 4 BIOS Recovery NA BIOS recovery has failed.
-This typically happens so quickly failure after recovery us initiated that it sounds like a 2-4 beep code.
+2 BIOS Recovery started NA Recovery boot has been initiated.
+4 BIOS Recovery failure NA BIOS recovery has failed.
+This typically happens so quickly after recovery us initiated that it sounds like a 2-4 beep code.

 The Integrated BMC may generate beep codes upon detection of failure conditions.
 Beep codes are sounded each time the problem is discovered, such as on each power-up attempt, but are not sounded continuously.
 Codes that are common across all Intel server boards and systems that use same generation chipset are listed in the following table.
 Each digit in the code is represented by a sequence of beeps whose count is equal to the digit.
-For complete details, refer to the Intel® Server System Baseboard Management Controller Core External Product Specification, IBL Document ID #474403.